VolmitSoftware/docs/iris/94-api-modded.md

 ### When discovery runs

-`ModdedCustomContentRegistry.discover()` runs inside `ModdedEngineBootstrap.bootCommon(...)` at loader entry (`IrisFabricBootstrap.onInitialize`, Forge/NeoForge bootstrap construction) — before chunk-generator registration and long before a server starts.
+`ModdedCustomContentRegistry.discover()` runs inside `ModdedEngineBootstrap.bind()`, which `ModdedEngineBootstrap.bootCommon(...)` calls at loader entry (`IrisFabricBootstrap.onInitialize`, the Forge and NeoForge bootstrap constructors) — before chunk-generator registration and long before a server starts.

 - ServiceLoader providers are available before any world resolves blocks.
-- Discovery once per process; second `discover()` is no-op.
+- Discovery once per process; a second `discover()` is a no-op returning an inert handle.
 - `init()` must not assume a server, level, or full game registry.
 Gate late work with `isReady()`.

 ### Imperative registration